 To be fair to Key, he did get a couple of things right.
 Her argued that the power of advertising lies in controlling cultural symbols, for example in linking virility to liquor bottles and safery to soap.
 According to keys, such subtle twists of meaning shape the cultural enviroment and influence people's subconcious.

-released in July 5 of 1971 in
+Ad of Gilbey's London Dry Gin, released in July 5 of 1971 in the back cover of TIME magazine. |

 However, his claims that advertisers were using sexual symbols and orgies in everyday advertising (even fot household items such as washing detergent and soft drinks) made it difficult to take him seriously.